The landscapes of our provincial parks are like a vault of stories waiting to be opened.

 The Visitor Centre is open daily from 9:00 am to 5:00 pm during July and August and Monday through Thursday, 9:00 am to 4:00 pm in the spring and fall.

-Wasaga Under Siege: A War of 1812 Experience is an annual living history festival commemorating a War of 1812 battle between Americans, the British and First Nations which resulted in an American victory with the sinking of the British Schooner Nancy.
+Ships and Sails is a one-day naval event to commemorate the 91st anniversary of a War of 1812 battle between Americans, the British, and First Nations, resulting in an American victory with the sinking of the British Schooner, Nancy.

-Can’t make the festival?
-Visit the Wasaga Beach Visitor Center.
-The centre commemorates the bicentennial of the War of 1812 and highlights the natural and cultural riches of the Wasaga Beach area.
+Visit the Welcome Centre, built to commemorate the bicentennial of the War of 1812, highlighting the natural and cultural riches of the Wasaga Beach area, as well as acting as the entrance to Nancy Island.

 Plan your historical experience today!